-Keeping a pure thought life and remaining celibate until marriage can seem almost impossible, especially when we’re surrounded in a sex-driven world full of temptations and messages urging us to toss our convictions to the wind.
+Keeping a pure thought life and remaining celibate until marriage can seem almost impossible, when we’re surrounded in a sex-driven world full of temptations and messages urging us to toss our convictions to the wind.
 We manage to stay strong through prayer, scripture, and in my experience, by avoiding four especially torturous scenarios for the long-suffering single.

 Game of Thrones

 This show, although full of masterful plot twists around every corner, unfortunately shows more skin than Miami’s East beach, and works an orgy into every episode.
 One time an especially scandalous character dropped trou, and I still for the life of me don’t know why.
 Whatever the reason, if you happen to be a single person trying to keep a pure thought life, shows like Outlander and GOT aren’t the entertainment picks for you.
-Even if you manage to cling to your covers and reassure yourself you’ll have lots of time for such fun when you meet Mr. Right, these lusty shows can be even more depressing than even romantic comedies.
+Even if you manage to cling to your covers and reassure yourself you’ll have lots of time for such fun when you meet Mr. Right, these lusty shows can be even more depressing even romantic comedies.
 At least with the latter, you don’t actually want corny, predictable romance.
-But that last GOT scene with John Snow and the wildling girl… oh please, Lord, let this man-drought be over.
+But that last GOT scene with John Snow and the wildling girl… oh please Lord let this man-drought be over.
 Yes, the single crowd should stick to a strict diet of Jane Austen flicks, where champions of chasteness went years before getting their man.
 Heads up, ladies, there’s a Mr. Darcy around the next corner, now cancel your HBO immediately.

 Taking the Advice of Non-Christian Friends

 Bless them.
 They’re only trying to help, but telling these buds our plans to save the romping for marriage will come with as much shock as if you confessed you’re Elvis reborn.
-We’ve all seen it: jaws dropped, long pauses, and then it comes… “oh, you’re not joking?!”
+We’ve all seen it: draws dropped, long pauses, and then it comes…“oh you’re not joking?!”
 Nope, the shop stays closed until we have a serious investor and these conversations are not helping the lonely shopkeeper.
-Sadly even most people raised in quasi-Christian homes don’t even know pre-marital sex is a no, so now your friends think you’re some sort of asexual head case who needs to loosen her grip on the Bible and have some fun.
+Sadly even most people raised in quasi-Christian homes don’t even know pre-marital sex is a no, so now your friends think you’re some sort of a-sexual head case who needs to loosen her grip on the Bible and have some fun.
 Enough of these discussions will definitely wear you out, especially after hitting 29 and still no sign of a white horse, or even a cream-colored Hyundai coming your way.
 And going out for girls night #345, listening to friends share their dating exploits doesn’t help.
-He was that good a kisser, huh?
+He was that good a kisser huh?
 Well I’ll be derned.

-C’mon, did we really think that checking off all the “God is VERY important to me” boxes on Match.com was gonna reel in a mid-30’s born again with a heart for missions?
+C’mon, did we really think that checking off all the “God is VERY important to me” boxes on Match was gonna reel in a mid-30’s born again with a heart for missions?
 Not a chance on your chastity belt.
 This is like fishing for salmon in the ocean and thinking you’ll score by using freshwater bait.
 There are indeed plenty ‘o fish, but not in this river of Hepatitis B. I understand the temptation.
 Sometimes the Christian brothers have a hard time resisting the corny selfie and “Will ANY one marry me?!” expressions, and we wonder if more promise is beheld on the secular sites.
-A literal post from username BCrucified33: “I want a soul mate who loves God, knows how to cook and wants at least four kids.”
+A literal post from Username BCrucified33: “I want a soul mate who loves God, knows how to cook and wants at least four kids.”
 This kind of nonsense might lead a weaker sister towards the dark side, but be warned, no amount Christian cheesiness is worth compromising values, or sharing even one cup of coffee with “tribaltattoo1.”